Dr. Maurice Nuys

 In the last quarter of each year a call for applications for doctoral positions is launched.
 Up to six so called HITEC Fellows will be selected.
 They work at the Institute of Energy and Climate Research or at the Central Institute for Engineering, Electronics and Analytics, Forschungszentrum Jülich.
 They participate in the HITEC Programme and become part of a wider community.

-We are seeking highly qualified and motivated scientists and engineers for doctoral studies in energy and climate research, specifically in in the fields of: materials science, energy conversion, photovoltaics, modeling, numerical simulations, electronics, electrical and mechanical engineering, analytics, atmospheric physics and chemistry.
-14 projects and 6 research fields are open for application; 6 positions as HITEC Fellows are available.
+We are seeking highly qualified and motivated scientists and engineers for doctoral studies in energy and climate research, specifically in in the fields of: materials science, energy conversion, photovoltaics, batteries, fusion, modeling, numerical simulations, electronics, electrical and mechanical engineering, analytics, atmospheric physics and chemistry.
+28 projects and 3 research fields are open for application; 8 positions as HITEC Fellows are available.

 HITEC welcomes applications from any qualified applicants, regardless of gender, ethnicity or country of origin.
 However, candidates will only be considered if eligibility requirements are met and the application rules are strictly adhered to.